 Data from 118 different studies suggests that light drinkers have a slight increase in breast cancer risk compared with those who do not drink alcohol.
 Moderate drinkers and heavy drinkers have a higher risk.

-In comparison with females who do not drink any alcohol,
+In comparison with females who do not drink any alcohol, research suggests alcohol increases the risk of breast cancer as follows:

 - three alcoholic drinks a week leads to a 15% increased risk